wsnrfidev/wuthering-waves-private-server/README.md

                 Name = "aki-upload-log-1319073642",

 3. Save
-4. And then
+4. Open terminal
-5. Open terminal
+5. Type "dotnet build" on terminal
-6. cd (file path)
+6. All done
-7. dotnet build
+7.
 Note : You can modify everythings, its open source

 # Preview